RebootMotion/opensim-docker/README.md

 # docker-opensim

-This repository serves as a starting point for building our own Docker images for OpenSim.
+This repository serves as a starting point for building our own Docker images for OpenSim 4.1 using Python 3.9

-Just please use a modern Docker with Buildkit enabled!
+Just please use a modern Docker with Buildkit enabled for building!

 ## Current state

-The image builds correctly and when you launch a python3.8 (beware, it also has python3.6 installed for some reason) and type `import opensim` it works.

 Currently used software is: